Uber targeted by Canada's largest city amid cabbie protest

 TORONTO Taxi drivers packed a courtroom in Canada's largest city on Monday as Toronto stated its case for the Uber ride-sharing service to be regulated like the traditional cab companies with which it competes.

-Toronto is seeking an injunction to halt Uber's operations unless the San Francisco-based company and all its drivers are licenced.
+Toronto is seeking an injunction to halt Uber's operations unless the San Francisco-based company and all its drivers are licensed.

 Uber is fighting for legal status worldwide, one jurisdiction at a time, as authorities weigh the legality of its phone-based app, and Uber drivers argue they should be treated as employees, not independent contractors.